-Monthly loan data
+Monthly Mortgage in Spain data

 The month of October according to the land registry showed a large dip in Spanish house loans made, and capital lent, against the month of September.
-This was however against a very buoyant market in the previous month.
+This was however against a very buoyant mortgage market in the previous month.

 Annually when assessing the numbers against the same month of the previous year there was a marked increase in October.

-Data from the INE
+Mortgage Data from the INE

-Numbers of loans constituted in October fell by 15.3% against September levels and capital lent by 17.7%.
+Numbers of mortgages constituted in October fell by 15.3% against September levels and capital lent by 17.7%.
 Against the same month of 2015 however the number of loans rose by 16.8% and the level of capital lent rose by 15.6%.

 The average loan amount at 110.035€ was down against both the previous month and the previous year.